empty

 John Mueller of Google said it doesn’t really matter.

-Then I figured out following solution to add in functions.php file.
+Then I figured out the following solution to add to the functions.php file:

 add_filter('wpseo_robots', 'yoast_my_noindex', 999);